MehmetOKUYAR/Auto_video_label/README.md

 **Load video path :** Specify the video path you want to label.
 If you leave it blank, your camera will open.

-**Name start :** According to the entered number value, it saves the image and txt files by counting from that number.
-For example: *img1.jpg* and *img1.txt*

 **Save per frame:** Saved to one file per frame based on the value entered